• Skip to main content

 • Slowly pour in the lemon juice and whisk to combine.

-• Remove the slice from the oven and allow it to cool in the tin at room temperature for at least 30 minutes before covering and placing into the refrigerator to chill for 1-2 hours.
-Once fully set, slice into 20 squares (or adjust the sizes to suit) and dust with icing sugar.
-Serve chilled.
-Enjoy!
+• Remove the slice from the oven and allow it to cool in the tin at room temperature for at least 30 minutes.
+Then, cover and place into the refrigerator to chill for at least 2 hours (or overnight).

 Notes